Start a Student Organization

 To become a student organization, all groups must go through the recognition process to be officially recognized at San José State University.

 New Student Organization presidents must complete and submit the Recognition Application via SpartaNet and complete all recognition requirements.

 Procedure for New Student Organizations

-New student organizations are defined as groups that have never been recognized at San José State or had their recognition lapse prior to the December 1, 2014.
+New student organizations are defined as groups that have never been recognized at San José State or had their recognition lapse prior to April 1, 2015.

 Step 1 - Review All Necessary Materials

 Please make sure you thoroughly review the documents and information on this website.
 The Spring 2015 recognition period opens August 1 and the deadline is Friday, September 18, 2015 at 5 pm.
 All recognition requirements must be completed by the recognition deadline.
 Ensure that your SJSUOne Account is activated before you attend a New Student Org Info Session in order to access the online recognition system SpartaNet.